A postcard which was written thirty-six hours after the Titanic sunk was auctioned in London in 2023 by an anonymous collector.

-The postcard, which describes how the White Star RMS Titanic, was written at 5 pm on April 16, 1912, and was sent at 7 pm that evening, 34 hours after the ship sank.
+The historic postcard, which describes how the White Star RMS Titanic, was written at 5 pm on April 16, 1912, and was sent at 7 pm that evening, 36 hours after the ship sank.
 Written in Bedford, close to Southampton, the postcard describes how the Titanic had "gone to the bottom".

-Believed to be the earliest postcard to mention the disaster after the Titanic sank, it is expected to fetch between $2,496 (£2,000) and €3,744 (£3,000) at auction at the London-based auction house, Charles Miller.
-The Press Association reports that an unnamed collector in England owned the postcard and now wants others to see it.
-It's set to go to auction on April 25.
+Believed to be the earliest postcard to mention the disaster after the Titanic sank, the piece of history was auctioned at the London-based auction house Charles Miller, on April 25th, 2023.
+The Press Association reported that an unnamed collector in England owned the postcard and wanted others to see it.

 The anonymous collector told the PA "The sinking of the Titanic was such a significant and tragic event.